 Workings of Delta-9 Gummies in The Body:

-Phase 1: The Digestive Detour
+Phase 1: The Digestion

 This entire digestive phase takes roughly 30 to 90 minutes, which is why you feel absolutely nothing right after eating one.